Moving an aircraft to the N (USA) registration

 Benefits:

 a) A pilot with the FAA IR gets worldwide FAA IR privileges.
-This is the #1 reason pilots do it, in most cases.
+This is the #1 reason private pilots do it, in most cases.
+From April 2016, for owner-pilots living in the EU, this will probably disappear (see notes at the end).

 b) No Insurance Premium Tax (saves 5% on the premium)

-c) Easier approval for user modifications.
-The approval route (337, DER, etc) may not be cheap especially in the UK but the process (involving an FAA IA) is usually straightforward.
-In theory one can obtain UK CAA approval for anything on a G-reg but the process can be very expensive for even small mods and is completely uneconomical in many cases.
+c) Easier installation of modifications.
+The approval route (337, DER, etc) may not be cheap (especially via a UK avionics shop) but the process is usually straightforward.
+In theory one can obtain UK CAA/EASA approval for anything on an EASA-reg but the process can be very expensive for even small mods and is completely uneconomical in many cases.

-d) Can fit STCd aftermarket accessories which are already approved in the USA but aren't not CAA approved e.g. much better landing lights.
-Can also fit PMAd parts.
+d) Can fit STCd aftermarket accessories which are already approved in the USA but aren't not Europe (EASA) approved e.g. much better landing lights.
+Can also fit FAA-PMA parts.
+Update 11/2015: EASA is accepting FAA-PMA parts - here subject to some restrictions - local copy

 f) In some situations, reclaim of duty on parts is possible with an End User Certificate.
 This is however possible to achieve anyway using a Form C100 - more details here (local copy).